4 Omnichannel Marketing Strategies for SMEs - Fleximize

 From there, you could use customer data to fine-tune your buyer personas and identify the aspects of your brand that resonate strongly with your audience.
 This might sound like a lot of prep work, but it’s a critical step.

-2. Optimize customer experience across channels
+2. Optimise customer experience across channels

 Depending on the number of channels you’re currently using, you may need to expand your approach before moving to the next step.
 Omnichannel campaigns are typically most effective when they include at least three or four platforms, but the right channels for your brand ultimately depend on your target audience and where they spend the majority of their time.

-Another key aspect of omnichannel marketing is standardizing the experience on every channel.
+Another key aspect of omnichannel marketing is standardising the experience on every channel.
 Your customers should know what to expect when they engage with your brand.
 That includes everything from matching colours and styles to maintaining a consistent tone across multiple social media channels.

 Of course, it’s also crucial for the experience to work well on each of those channels.
 For example, even if you have a dedicated mobile app, you should also test out your website on a mobile device to make sure it’s easy to browse through products and make a purchase.

-Optimization could include reducing loading times, using high-resolution product images and videos, offering more responsive customer support, or streamlining the checkout process.
+Optimisation could include reducing loading times, using high-resolution product images and videos, offering more responsive customer support, or streamlining the checkout process.
 Even seemingly minor changes can make a massive difference to conversion rates.

 3. Use A/B testing